-What remains unanswered?
-What concerns do you still have?
-Write down any questions or thoughts you may have, and take this decision aid with you to the appointment.
-You can ask the doctor about anything you would like to know, or discuss anything you are worried about.
+Do you still have any questions?
+What are you most concerned about?
+Write down any questions you may have, and take this decision aid with you to the appointment.
+You can ask the doctor about anything you would like to know or discuss anything you are worried about.